anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   referred to the PRM aspect of [draft-ietf-anima-brski-async-enroll-03](https://datatracker.ietf.org/doc/draft-ietf-anima-brski-async-enroll/03/).
   This has been carved out of the draft to a different one and thus is no more applicable here.

+IETF draft ae-08 -> ae-09:

+* In response to review by Toerless,
+  - tweak abstract to make meaning of 'alternative enrollment' more clear
+  - expand on first use not "well-known" abbreviations, such as 'EST',<br>
+    adding also a references on their first use
+  - add summary and reason for choosing CMP at end of {{{solutions-PoI}}}
+  - remove paragraph on optimistic discovery in controlled environments
+  - change Service Name from "brski-registrar-cmp" to "brski-registrar-lcmpp"
+  - mention role of reviewers also in acknowlegments section

 IETF draft ae-07 -> ae-08: